EU court rejects Facebook class action suit by privacy activist

 Schrems said the ruling was a “huge blow” for Facebook as his individual lawsuit against the company could go ahead in a Vienna court and Facebook would have to explain whether “its business model is in line with stringent European privacy laws.”

+Facebook’s Chief Operating Officer Sheryl Sandberg traveled to Europe this week to meet with policymakers and said the social network would make it easier for users to manage their privacy settings ahead of the entry into force of a tough new data privacy law.

+Schrems recently set up a non-profit organization, noyb, that will seek to enforce citizens’ rights under the new law and said privacy class actions would be possible under it.

-While Austria recognises some forms of class action law suits, Ireland does not.
+While Austria recognizes some forms of class action law suits, Ireland does not.

 The ECJ said only the person who concluded the original contract with the business could sue under consumer law in his or her home country.
 The same applies to a consumer to whom the claims of other consumers have been assigned, the court said.